 Successful education requires a strong partnership between parents and the school.
 To foster this partnership, we encourage parents to be involved in their child's education through regular communication with teachers and school staff.
-While parent conferences are held in November, we encourage you to talk with your child's teacher throughout the year.
-You can assist your child's progress by monitoring class work, providing a structured time for homework, reviewing progress reports, and becoming involved in school activities.
+We encourage parents to stay in contact with teachers via email and keep up to date on their child's academic progress through Q/ZANGLE Parent Portal.
+Parents can actively assist their child's progress by checking the daily planner, monitoring class work, providing a structured time for homework, reviewing progress reports, and participating in school sponsored meetings and activities.
+Opportunities for parents to get involved include Orientation, Back to School Night, Parent University, Coffee with the Principal, Sunrise Run, Showcase Night and various evening events and PTA Sponsored events.